WittsMei/Forge-Agent/README.md

 ### What it can do?
-- Create a Snake Game and modify the code simply one sentence.
+- Create a game, such as Snake Game, and modify the code simply one sentence.